 It is not an essential organ and patients can live perfectly normal lives if the gallbladder was removed.

 Is gallbladder disease common in Singapore?

-While there is no recent research that addresses the prevalence of gallbladder disease in Singapore, Singapore General Hospital's (SGH) surgical department performs approximately 400 operations to remove the gallbladder annually.
+While there is no recent research that addresses the prevalence of gallbladder disease in Singapore, Singapore General Hospital's surgical department performs approximately 400 operations to remove the gallbladder annually.